Clan Leask: Origins

 There are several possible origins of the surname Leask.
 One possibility is that it is a diminutive of the Anglo-Saxon word lisse, which means happy.
 In the Norse language it means a stirring fellow.
-Professor Leask of Aberdeen believed that the ancestor of the Leaks was Liscus who was chief of the Haedui, a tribe of Gauls who were described by Julius Caesar during his Gallic Wars.
+Professor Leask of Aberdeen believed that the ancestor of the Leasks was Liscus who was chief of the Haedui, a tribe of Gauls who were described by Julius Caesar during his Gallic Wars.
 One of the greatest fortresses in France was the Castle of Boulogne, a possession of Charlemagne which at one time belonged to a family called de Lesque.
 An early reference to the name is that of Erik Leask who was reputedly chamberlain to the king of Denmark.

 In 1296 William de Laskereske appears on the Ragman Rolls submitting to Edward I of England.
 In about 1345 William Leask received a charter of confirmation to his lands of Leskgoroune or Leskgaranne from David II of Scotland, son of Robert the Bruce.
 He might be the same William Leysk who was recorded in the parish records of the church at Ellon, Aberdeenshire as: William de Laysk, the elder, Lord of that Ilk, bequeathed a pound of wax yearly to the altar of the Holyrood in the church of St Mary of Ellon.

 In 1390 the second known chief of Clan Leask who was ballie of the barony of Findon, inherited half of the lands of Henry de Brogan, Lord of Achlowne.
 He also appears as a witness to a charter by the Earl of Orkney in 1391.